JacksonGL/mem-vis-pack/README.md

 }, 10);
 ```

-  **2.** In the JavaScript code, add the following statements to dump memory snapshot:
+  **2.** In the JavaScript code, add the following statements to get the memory snapshot:

 ```javascript
 if (global.emitTTDLog) {